by Neha Sharma | Dec 31, 2024 | Blog

 | Nature of Overseas Transaction |

-New TCS Rate (with effect from 1st July 2023) |
+Updated TCS Rate (Effective from 1st April 2025) |

-| Remittance for education |
+| Remittance for education through self-funding |

-| Remittance for family maintenance, GIFT, Investment in shares, properties & mutual funds |
+| Remittance for family maintenance, gifts, foreign investments in shares, property & mutual funds |

 | Overseas tour package |